Jared Gordon

 Jared Gordon (born September 6, 1988) is an American mixed martial artist.
-He was the lightweight champion of Duelo De Gigantes in Mexico and featherweight champion for Cage Fury Fighting Championships in United States.
-He competes in the lightweight division of the Ultimate Fighting Championship (UFC).
+He was the lightweight champion of Duelo de Gigantes in Mexico and featherweight champion for Cage Fury Fighting Championships in the United States.
+He currently competes in the lightweight division of the Ultimate Fighting Championship (UFC).

 Background

 Gordon was born and raised in Queens, New York.
 The grandson of late professional boxer Sal Ferello, Gordon started boxing and wrestling at a young age and he was obsessed with MMA when he was in high school.
 He found an MMA school, Combined MMA, and started training BJJ.
 Gordon spent most of his adolescence in Westport CT attending Staples High School.
 In his time in Westport Gordon learned valuable skills from his uncle Oliver Barkley.
 Four months later, at age of 17, Gordon fought his first amateur MMA fight.
 He taught boxing and Muay Thai at Church Street Boxing in New York prior to turning professional.
-At the same gym he was trained by Jason Slow.
+During this time, he was trained by his coach Jason Strout.

 Gordon is in long-term recovery from chaotic drug use and would like to use the octagon as the platform to voice his support and give hope to those who suffer the same addiction.

 Mixed martial arts career

 Early career

 Gordon amassed a record of 12–1 prior joining UFC.
-He was the lightweight champion of Duelo De Giagantes in Mexico and featherweight champion for Cage Fury Fighting Championship in United States.
+He was the lightweight champion of Duelo de Giagantes in Mexico and featherweight champion for Cage Fury Fighting Championship in United States.